jevonlongdell/jevonlongdell.github.io/_posts/2022-08-23-pumpkinpie.markdown

 4. Pour onto pie dish lined with pastry

 5. Bake in moderate oven (160 degC) for 30-40min, until not wobbly.

-2. Comine everything together, maybe add a bit of extra liquid

-3. Fry in lots of olive oil.